A part of your soul, given form and light.

 From the quiet of Vancouver Island.
 Handcrafted with intention for you.

-In an age of the mass-produced and the loudly impersonal, we often forget that the objects we live with influence how we feel.
+In an age of the mass-produced and the loudly impersonal, we often forget just how much the objects we live with influence how we feel.

-I make light vessels for story — each carries a philosophy, a human moment, and a quiet sense of presence, brought to life through Japanese washi and considered woods.
+I make light vessels that hold meaning and story.
+Each carries a philosophy, a human moment, and a quiet sense of presence, brought to life through Japanese washi and considered woods.

 By day, they are objects of quiet beauty.
-Sculpture.
-Stillness.
 By night, they breathe with the calm restorative rhythm of candlelight.
-A gentle return to yourself.
+It is a Soulful experience.

-They are made for people who believe the things they live with matter — who want their home to feel like an extension of who they are.
+They are made for people who believe the things they live with matter, intentionally chosen to reflect something deep and meaningful about themselves.

 If something here stops you, there is more…